blabla1337/skf-flask/skf/markdown/knowledge_base/40-knowledge_base--External_session_hijacking--.md

 ## Description:

-When an attacker obtains a users session cookie, then he could steal the identity of the user which the session cookie belonged to.
+When an attacker obtains a users session cookie, then he can steal the identity of the user which the session cookie belongs to.

 ## Solution: